dharo/CarND-LaneLines-P1/README.md

 ### 1. The pipeline: meat and bones of locating lane lines from images

-This consists of A FEW STEPS:
+This consists of 5 main steps :
 ![gray]

     1. Grayscale: Taking colors out of the image to begin filtering out the data needed to identify